revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 ---

-38. What is the purpose of `org.JUnit.JUnitcore` Class?
+38.What is the purpose of `org.JUnit.JUnitcore` Class?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-The test cases are executed using JUnitCore class.
-JUnitCore is a facade for running tests.
-It supports running JUnit 4 tests, JUnit 3.8.x tests, and mixtures.
+The test cases are executed using JUnitCore class.JUnitCore is a facade for running tests.It supports running JUnit 4 tests, JUnit 3.8.x tests, and mixtures.

 </blockquote>
 </details>

 ---

-39. How to simulate a timeout situation In JUnit?
+39.How to simulate a timeout situation In JUnit?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-JUnit provides a handy option for Timeout.
-If a test case takes more time than the specified number of milliseconds then JUnit will automatically mark it as failed.
-The timeout parameter is used along the with `@Test` annotation.
+JUnit provides a handy option for Timeout.If a test case takes more time than the specified number of milliseconds then JUnit will automatically mark it as failed.The timeout parameter is used along the with `@Test` annotation.

 </blockquote>
 </details>

 ---

-40. How can you use JUnit to test that the code throws desired exception?
+40.How can you use JUnit to test that the code throws desired exception?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-JUnit provides an option for tracing the Exception handling of code.
-You can test if a code throws the desired exception or not.
-The expected parameter is used along with `@Test` annotation as follows − `@Test(expected)`
+JUnit provides an option for tracing the Exception handling of code.You can test if a code throws the desired exception or not.The expected parameter is used along with `@Test` annotation as follows − `@Test(expected)`

 </blockquote>
 </details>

 ---

 41. How to create parameterized tests?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)